Robert Enke: Death

-On the night of 10 November 2009, at the age of 32, Enke died by suicide, standing in front of a regional express train at a level crossing in Eilvese, Neustadt am Rübenberge.
+On the night of 10 November 2009, aged 32, Enke died by rail suicide, standing in front of a regional express train at a level crossing in Eilvese, Neustadt am Rübenberge.
 Police confirmed a suicide note was discovered but would not publicise its details.
 His widow, Teresa, revealed that her husband had been suffering from depression for six years and was treated by a psychiatrist.
 After the death of his daughter Lara in 2006, he struggled to cope with the loss.

 Many fans immediately flocked to Hannover 96's AWD-Arena home to lay flowers and light candles and sign the book of condolences upon news breaking.
 His former club Barcelona held a minute's silence before their game that night, and several international matches the following weekend paid the same tribute.
-As a mark of respect, the German national team cancelled their friendly match against Chile which had been scheduled for 14 November.
+As a mark of respect, the Germany national team cancelled their friendly match against Chile which had been scheduled for 14 November.
 A minute's silence was also held at all Bundesliga games during 21–22 November 2009 and at Benfica's game in the Cup of Portugal.
 Germany also cancelled a planned training session and all interviews after his death.
 Oliver Bierhoff, the national team's general manager, said: "We are all shocked.
 We are lost for words."

 On 15 November 2009, nearly 40,000 attendees filled the AWD-Arena for his memorial service.
 Enke's coffin, covered in white roses, was carried by six of his Hannover 96 teammates.
 He was then buried in Neustadt, outside Hannover, next to his daughter's grave.
 As a further mark of respect for their former team mate, the players of Hannover 96 displayed the number one in a circle on the breast of their jerseys, as approved by the DFL as a subtle tribute, for the rest of the 2009–10 Bundesliga season.

 In 2019, a ten-year memorial event was held at a theatre hall in Hannover.

+Over the months after Enke's death, the number of railway suicides increased dramatically, not only in Germany but, later research showed, several nearby countries.
+This effect is more generally known as the Werther effect, and was referred to as the Enke effect (Enke-Effekt) by German media.
+It was noted that coverage of Enke's suicide had many elements that researchers believe may encourage others to move forward with planned suicides: detailed descriptions of how he did it, down to the exact location, images of grieving fans leaving memorials at the stadium, and speculation as to whether his continuing despondence over his daughter's death or a football setback motivated him.

 Biography

-Ronald Reng's biography A Life too Short: The Tragedy of Robert Enke (2011) won the William Hill Sports Book of the Year in 2011.
+Ronald Reng's biography A Life Too Short: The Tragedy of Robert Enke (2011) won the William Hill Sports Book of the Year in 2011.